Metal vs. Plastic Belts

 Advantage: Metal / Plastic

-Since plastic belts have a lower friction factor and generally run at fewer belt tensions than metal, we expect plastic belts to outlast metal on a given suitable application, although plastic belts on spirals are still relatively new (13 years compared to 33 years on metal).
+Since plastic belts have a lower friction factor and typically run at fewer belt tensions than metal, we expect plastic belts to outlast metal on a given suitable application.
+However, plastic belts on spirals are still relatively new (13 years compared to 33 years on metal).

 Heat: